 How To Get a Business Loan

-Entrepreneurs and startup business owners sometimes feel that their loan request is an uphill battle that cannot be won.
+Whether you need startup capital or working capital, you must learn about and weigh your options for getting a business loan.
+Entrepreneurs and startup business owners sometimes feel that trying to find money for business is an uphill battle that cannot be won.
 Although lenders will scrutinize startups because they lack a financial history, proper preparation and knowing what resources to tap into to secure startup loans will greatly improve your chances of getting funded.
 Startup owners should know first and foremost that approaching a large, nationwide bank is not the way to go.
 Although there are exceptions to this rule, in general, large banking institutions are not in the business of funding small businesses.
 Instead, concentrate your efforts on small community banks and reputable online resources for your small business financing needs.

-At this point you may be wondering why we did not mention the Small Business Administration as a resource for small business loans.
-Contrary to popular belief, the SBA does not usually lend directly (except in the case of disaster assistance).
+Contrary to popular belief, the Small Business Administration does not usually lend directly (except in the case of disaster assistance).
 Small business owners must first attempt to secure private financing.
 If turned down, a small business may then seek out a SBA-backed loan from a qualified lending institution.

 Once you have identified potential lending resources, get prepared.
 Complete your company's pro forma.
 Gather the documents you will need to convince lenders that your small business is a good risk...